California Canine Winter Engagement

-Make Thanksgiving a Safe and Happy One for Your Pet
+Make the Holidays Safe and Happy for Your Pet

 First and foremost, make sure your pet has a safe area it can go to or be kept for them to get away from your friends and family and their children whom they may not be as interested in visiting with as you are.
 A crate in a bedroom or other room away from traffic works great!